petersulyok/smfc/README.md

 ### 7. IPMI fan control and sensor thresholds
-IPMI uses six sensor thresholds to specify the safe and unsafe fan rotational speed intervals (these are RPM values rounded to nearest hundreds, defined for each fan separately):
+On Super Micro X10-X11 motherboards IPMI uses six sensor thresholds to specify the safe and unsafe fan rotational speed intervals (these are RPM values rounded to nearest hundreds, defined for each fan separately):

 ```
 Lower Non-Recoverable